Arizona Law Review

 Arizona Law Review welcomes original works of authorship on law and related topics by lawyers, judges, and professors.
 The Review does not accept book reviews or works authored or co-authored by students at this time.
 Additionally, the Review has a strong preference for articles that are fewer than 35,000 words in length (including footnotes).

-Arizona Law Review is currently accepting submissions for issues 55:3, 55:4, 56:1, and 56:2, and the selection process begins in March 2013.
+The Arizona Law Review will begin accepting submissions for issues 56:3, 56:4, 57:1, and 57:2 in February 2014.
 Submissions are accepted via Scholastica or ExpressO.
 Please do not submit using both services.
 Visit Scholastica or ExpressO to register and submit articles to the Review.

 If you are unable to submit your manuscript via Scholastica or ExpressO, please send it as an e-mail attachment in Microsoft Word format (.doc), along with a resume, to email@example.com.